FranzM91/Timer/README.md

-# Timer
- Set timer... for Church
+This project is created for Church Adventist 7 Day...